Mechanical Engg. Design

 Worked on a project to reduce the environmental impact of a manufacturing facility

-Q9.
-What are the type of sections
+Q. What are the types of sections?

 Sections in mechanical engineering design refer to the shapes of cross-sections of structural members.